 There are 4 types of tax levies, they include:

 If you get a Levy DO NOT ignore it.
 If the IRS doesn’t get a response within 30 days of sending a levy notice, a tax levy will be placed on your property and assets.

 Contact Sheppard Law Offices to help you settle your levy in the best scenario for your situation, and get a payment plan or settlement that will best suit you.

 Visit the IRS forms and instructions page of their website to get information and any form that you may need.
 Your tax attorney can help with these forms to make sure that you get the best settlements, returns and more.

 Tax and Debt Relief Solutions

 Attorney Sheppard’s primary goal is to arm individuals and small business owners with the required information and successfully negotiate their financial freedom.
 Sheppard Law Offices proudly provides tax and debt relief solutions to clients across Ohio, including Columbus, Newark, Mt.
-Vernon, Canton, Cleveland, Cincinnati, Toledo, Dayton, Youngstown, Westerville, and more.
+Vernon, Canton, Charlotte, Durham, Fayetteville, Releigh, Greenville, Concord, Asheville, Greensboro, Burlington, Cherryville, Westerville, high Point, and more.

 When you need a top-quality bankruptcy and tax attorney in Ohio, please do not hesitate to call (877) 505-9455 or complete our online contact form today.
 You can count on our training and unsurpassed knowledge of IRS rules and regulations to help you achieve tax and debt relief in a quick and efficient manner!